Bullseye Glass Co.

 Multnomah County Circuit Court, State of Oregon

-On March 3, 2016 Keller Rohrback L.L.P. and the Law Office of Karl G. Anuta, P.C. filed a class action lawsuit against Bullseye Glass Co. due to the alleged emissions of arsenic, cadmium, and other toxins from that glass making facility.
+On March 3, 2016, Keller Rohrback L.L.P. and the Law Office of Karl G. Anuta, P.C. filed a class action lawsuit against Bullseye Glass Co. due to the alleged emissions of arsenic, cadmium, and other potentially toxic metals from that glass making facility.

 The lawsuit alleges that “[o]ver the past several decades, Bullseye has emitted sufficient amounts of toxic heavy metals to make Southeast Portland a “hotspot” of these pollutants” and that “Bullseye knew or should have known that it . . . has been emitting significant amounts of toxic materials.”

-In February, Oregon state regulators first disclosed that the air in part of Southeast Portland has tested for extremely high levels of arsenic and cadmium, which are used to manufacture colored glass.
+In February 2016, Oregon state regulators first disclosed that the air in part of Southeast Portland has tested for extremely high levels of arsenic and cadmium, which are used to manufacture colored glass.
 According to the Oregon Health Authority, persistent exposure to high concentrations of arsenic can cause skin, lung, or bladder cancer, and the health effects for cadmium exposure include lung cancer and kidney damage.
-Additional information is available from the Oregon Department of Environmental Quality and the Oregon Health Authority.
+Additional information is available from the Oregon Department of Environmental Quality, the Oregon Health Authority, and Cleaner Air Oregon.

 Attorneys in Keller Rohrback’s Complex Litigation Group have a history of successfully representing individuals and class members in a wide range of important environmental litigation.
 Whether working for victims of oil spills, communities exposed to toxic materials, or people who purchased contaminated or defective products, Keller Rohrback’s team of experienced environmental litigators have helped to protect people and the environment across the country.
 For example, Keller Rohrback represented fishermen, landowners, and businesses located in Prince William Sound in their action against Exxon to recover damages caused by the Exxon Valdez Oil Spill.
 A federal jury awarded a $5 billion judgment in favor of Keller Rohrback clients.